-This type of proteins is sourced from plants and vegetables and provide moisture retention, protect and seal, add shine, body, and manageability.
-Also ideal for protein sensitive hair types.
+This type of protein is sourced from plants and vegetables and provides moisture retention, protect and seal, adds shine, body, and manageability.

 All hair types and textures can benefit from protein deep conditioners.
 However, the type you use depends on what is going on with your hair.

 If your hair falls into either or both of these categories, a weekly protein deep conditioning session is recommended with a strong protein deep conditioning session every 8 – 10 weeks.

-- If your hair is healthy and just stressed from over manipulation while styling hair, then a mild protein deep conditioner every few weeks is best.
+If your hair is healthy and just stressed from over manipulation while styling hair, then a mild protein deep conditioner every few weeks is best.

-When all is said and done, listen to your hair and feel your strands.
+Listen to your hair and feel your strands.
 My hair is very healthy and I only do deep protein treatments 2 – 3 times a year.

 I have graded the protein deep conditioners below from 1 – 5 with 1 being mild and 5 being the strongest protein deep conditioner.

 They might have a different strength level when applied to your hair but this acts as a good reference point for you.

-Do not overdo protein treatments.
+Do not overdo deep protein treatments.
 Just because they work so well the first few times doesn’t mean you should use them frequently.

 Overuse can lead to stiff and dry hair, which will inevitably lead to breakage.
 Always listen to your hair needs.